Assistant Commissioner of Police of the Metropolis

 Assistant Commissioner of Police of the Metropolis, usually just Assistant Commissioner (AC), is the third highest rank in London's Metropolitan Police, ranking below Deputy Commissioner and above Deputy Assistant Commissioner.
 There have usually been four officers in the rank; however, at times there have been five to seven.
-As of August 2025, there are five owing to the continuing secondment of Sir Stephen Kavanagh to Interpol.
+As of June 2026, there are seven owing to the continuing secondments of Sir Stephen Kavanagh to Interpol, and Pippa Mills and Louisa Rolfe to the National Police Chiefs' Council.

 From 1 September 2016, the salary is £198,823 (plus £2,373 allowance).
 This does not include the use of a private car and pension contributions.
 This makes them the equal fifth highest paid police officers in the United Kingdom, behind the commissioner, the deputy commissioner, the chief constable of Police Scotland and the chief constable of the Police Service of Northern Ireland, and alongside the chief constables of West Midlands and Greater Manchester.

 19th century

 The rank of assistant commissioner was introduced by the Police Act 1856, which abolished the two joint commissioners and established a single Commissioner (Sir Richard Mayne) assisted by two assistant commissioners.
 The Assistant Commissioner (Administrative) was in charge of administration and discipline.
 The Assistant Commissioner (Executive) was in charge of executive business, supplies and buildings.
 The first two men to fill these posts were Lieutenant-Colonel Douglas Labalmondière and Captain William C. Harris, respectively.
 A third was added by the Metropolitan Police Act 1884.

 Like the Commissioner, the assistant commissioners were sworn as justices of the peace, although they could not try criminal cases.
 This continued until 1973.
 Like the Commissioner, the assistant commissioners were mainly appointed from outside the police until well into the 20th century, although career police officers could and sometimes did rise to the rank.

 In 1878, Howard Vincent was appointed Director of Criminal Intelligence, a post that had equal rank to the assistant commissioners, but not the title.
 On his resignation in 1884, his post was replaced by a third assistant commissioner, the Assistant Commissioner (Crime).